stites/stites.io/posts/2018-11-19-vae-interpretability.md

 ---
 layout: post
-title: VAE interpretability\: the killer app?
+title: "VAE interpretability: the killer app?"
 ---

 I'm slowly moving this blog to a research repository, but here are some speculative thoughts.